 By the numbers

-Sadly, between 70% to 85% of companies still manage their internal control procedures on spreadsheets, creating a number of inefficiencies in version control, administrative work and file management.
+Sadly, nearly 50% of companies still manage their internal control procedures on spreadsheets, creating a number of inefficiencies in version control, administrative work, and file management.
 Consequently, 70% of the 5,000 to 10,000 hours spent on these programs annually are spent on administrative tasks — mainly reconciling and managing spreadsheets.
 Fortunately, 30%+ of those costs can be eliminated by incorporating an effective software tool.

 Adopt the right technology environment

 Throughout implementation, the IPO process, and as your company matures, your organization will need a single source where your internal controls environment lives and evolves.
 You will also need to manage PBC requests, certifications, documentation, audit trails, and more.
-Not only does AuditBoard come with a library to help kickstart your internal controls program and a team of audit experts, but our Workstream solution manages all the coordination and data collection between process owners and auditors.
+Not only does AuditBoard come with a library to help kickstart your internal control compliance program and a team of audit experts, but our connected platform manages all the coordination and data collection between process owners and auditors.
 To learn how AuditBoard can help you manage and streamline your internal controls program, contact us below.